neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 A more complete list of values that are truthy and falsy can be found in the handout.

 Explain that this concept can be very helpful, for example when checking if a value "exists".
 (Just like in the example.)
-But you have to be careful, because as far as JavaScript is concerend all of these are falsy: `if(false)`, `if(0)`, `if(null)`, `if(undefined)`.
+But you have to be careful, because as far as JavaScript is concerned all of these are falsy: `if(false)`, `if(0)`, `if(null)`, `if(undefined)`.
 Sometimes that is not what you want.